FeishuLuo/Frome-Memory-to-Experience/README.md

      - **Characteristics：** Structured storage utilizes predefined relational structures to preserve interaction trajectories.
      - **Primary Research Directions:** Leveraging tabular formats for structured queries, implementing tiered memory hierarchies to balance capacity and access speed, and modeling interaction history as topological networks of entities and relations.
      - **Advantages:** Supports precise operations, logical reasoning, and efficient multi-hop retrieval across structured relationships.
      - **Limitations:** Requires schema maintenance and lacks flexibility when handling massive interaction trajectories.

+🧠 **Reflection**
+The Reflection stage transforms memory from passive recording to active evaluation, utilizing feedback signals to refine memory by correcting errors and reducing noise.
+Based on the source of reflection signals, we categorize mechanisms into three types.
+1. **Introspection**
+     - **Characteristics：** Leverages the LLM agent's internal knowledge to autonomously evaluate and restructure memory.
+     - **Primary Research Directions:** Error rectification through self-critique, dynamic lifecycle management of memory content, and knowledge compression via multi-granularity abstraction.
+     - **Advantages:** Achieves trajectory-level error correction and integration without the need for external feedback.
+     - **Limitations:** Inherent risk of reinforcing model biases or hallucinations.

 ## 📜 PaperList
 ### 💾 Storage